RonenNess/GeonBit.UI/README.md

 - Changed Disabled property to Enabled (but Disabled is still supported just deprecated).
 - Fixed text entities to allow using spaces as placeholders with auto anchoring.
 - Made text entities slightly more efficient in performance and memory when changing value / calculating size.
+- fixed Min/Max size with paragraphs and text entities.

 ## Credits